ramirezmike/Tlayuda/README.md

     /* inside a test */

-    let some_vec: Vec::<32> = vec![1, 2, 3]; // construct a value for the unsupported type
+    let some_vec: Vec::<u32> = vec![1, 2, 3]; // construct a value for the unsupported type
-    let mut builder = structA.tlayuda(some_vec); // ignored field now required as a parameter instead of being handled by tlayuda let some_1 = builder.build();
+    let mut builder = StructA::tlayuda(some_vec); // ignored field now required as a parameter instead of being handled by tlayuda let some_1 = builder.build();

     assert_eq!(100, some_1.some_unsupported_type[0]); // value gets populated with value passed into tlayuda()